Music

 Cultural Capital

 Within St. Peter’s Elwick Church of England Primary School, Music lessons are fully resources ensuring all children can take part to learn to play a variety of musical instruments.
-We encourage all children from KS1 – KS2 to take part in musical instrument lessons within school including the guitar, ukulele and the recorder.
+We encourage all children from KS1 – KS2 to take part in musical instrument lessons within school including the glockenspiel, the recorder and the ukulele.

 Working closely with Tees Valley Music Service allows us to provide additional music opportunities to children across our school.
 In addition to their work inside the classroom, Tees Valley Music also provide opportunities for 1:1 instrument tuition during the school day.
 These are available to children should they wish to learn how to play a musical instrument of their choice.
 More information can be found below in useful links.